Intro to Assisted Living in Mission Viejo, CA

 Mission Viejo Library – Newly renovated in 2013, the beautiful library is located at La Paz and Marguerite.
 Originally built in 1971, the library has grown to 41,900 square feet and includes a bookstore, art exhibit, book clubs, passport services, study rooms, a technology center and children’s library.
 Another great thing about the library is that it is down the street from the newly renovated Senior Center.

-Parks & Recreation - Mission Viejo is home to 50 parks including walking trails and 2 large recreation centers.
-Location maps are located at the City of Mission Viejo website.
+Mission Viejo Parks & Recreation – The city is home to 50 parks including walking trails and 2 large recreation centers.
+Location maps are located at the City website.